nheyr08/Embedded-Toy-Kart/README.md

 > uddies refers to a special relationship between a label and a widget in which the label provides a keyboard accelerator or shortcut that allows you to access the buddy widget using your keyboard.

-I suppose it's some kind of short key
+I suppose it's some kind of short-key

-widget sends signal to slot that have event triggered
+widget sends a signal to slots that have event-triggered

 pyuic5, which is a tool included in the PyQt installation